sillehm/Speeches_that_speak_volumes/README.md

 # Speeches that speak volumes: Uncovering Climate Change Themes in European Parliament

-This repository is the product for the NLP exam project, fall 2023.
+This repository is the product for the NLP exam project, Fall 2023, by authors Anja Feibel Meerwald and Sille Hasselbalch Markussen.

 ## The data

-This dataset is a collection parliamentary speeches from across Europe.
-The dataset can be found and downloaded [here](https://www.clarin.si/repository/xmlui/handle/11356/1864).
+The dataset is a collection of parliamentary speeches from across Europe which can be found and downloaded [here](https://www.clarin.si/repository/xmlui/handle/11356/1864).

 # Repository